sudiplahiri3123-alt/pixon/docs/installation.md

 ## 📌 Notes

-* The easiest and recommended method is via the official PPA once available.
+* The easiest and recommended method for installing Pixon is via the official PPA.
-* Development build is intended for testing, contributions, and experimentation.
+* The development build is intended for testing, development contributions, and experimentation.
-* Users do not need to build from source for normal usage; the PPA version suffices.
+* For typical usage, building from source is unnecessary; the PPA version is sufficient.